bhoward/focsipedia/docs/logic/circuits.md

 to describe a circuit with propositional logic.
-A logic circuit that does not contain any feedback loops is called a **combinational logic circuit**, because the output is determined solely by the combination of values on the inputs.[^By contrast, a circuit with a feedback loop is called a **sequential logic circuit**, because the behavior of the circuit depends on the exact sequence of when input signals change.]
-Every combinational logic circuit with just one output computes the value of some compound proposition.
+A logic circuit that does not contain any feedback loops is called a **combinational logic circuit**, because the output is determined solely by the combination of values on the inputs.[^2] Every combinational logic circuit with just one output computes the value of some compound proposition.
 The propositional variables in the compound proposition are just names associated with the input wires of the circuit.
 (Of course, if the circuit has more than one output, you can simply use a different proposition for each output.)

+[^2]: By contrast, a
+circuit with a feedback loop is called a **sequential logic circuit**, because the behavior of the circuit depends on the exact sequence of when input signals change.

 The key to understanding why this is true is to note that each wire in the circuit&mdash;not just the final